The most common form of scoliosis is idiopathic scoliosis

 What is congenital scoliosis?

-Congenital scoliosis is scoliosis
+Congenital scoliosis is a type of scoliosis

 that is present from birth.
 If a baby is born with a spine that curves to one side, they are said to have congenital scoliosis.

-This condition is caused by irregular development of the bones in the spine while the baby is in the womb.
+Congenital scoliosis is caused by irregular development of the bones in the spine while the baby is in the womb.
 In some cases, congenital scoliosis occurs because one or more vertebrae did not form properly, although a spinal curve can also arise because multiple vertebrae are joined together.

 How to spot congenital scoliosis